Germany: Climate activists occupy coal mine, power plants | DW | 26.09.2020

 Read more: Climate activists target German lignite mine

-Around 250 activists targeted gas power plants in Lausward near the city of Dusseldorf, reported regional German public broadcaster Westdeutscher Rundfunk (WDR).
+Around 250 other activists targeted gas power plants in Lausward near the city of Düsseldorf, reported regional German public broadcaster Westdeutscher Rundfunk.

 They also occupied a conveyor belt at the Frimmersdorf power plant in Grevenbroich.
 They also succeeded in blocking a conveyor belt at the coal power plant in Weisweiler.